RaideNetSquad/remote_administration/README.md

 ```

 * **resource/Server/timer_do.json** - The file contains the execution time, and a link to the file,
-which has its own instructions attached to each role. (Файл содержит время выполнения, и ссылку на файл,
+which has its own instructions attached to each role.
-в котором к каждой роли привязанны свои инструкции)

 ```json
 {